- Further Education

 What if I’ve changed my mind and don’t want to accept any of my offers?

-If you’re absolutely sure you want to don’t wish to attend any of your choices, you must decline all of your offers.
+If you’re absolutely sure you don’t wish to attend any of your choices, you must decline all of your offers.

 Got any questions about replying to offers?
 Or any comments on my post?
 Please pop them below!